slang-legacy/path/README.md

  - id & class shorthands - rather than specifying an id or classes as attributes, they can be combined with the tag name in a format resembling a CSS seclector

  - default div tag - if no tag is specified, a div tag will be assumed

+##Unfinished/Planned/Considered Features
+ - server-side DOM manipulation and searching (still needs to be expanded)
+ - id and class alias based minification - use normal aliases to refer to minified id or class names